datanav/docs/technical/zohocrm-superoffice.rst

 ZohoCRM Contact to Superoffice Person
 -------------------------------------
-Before any synchronization can take place, a link between a ZohoCRM Contact and a Superoffice Person must be established.

-A new Superoffice Person will be created from a ZohoCRM Contact if it is connected to a ZohoCRM Deal that is synchronized into Superoffice.
+Every ZohoCRM Contact will be synchronized with a Superoffice Person.

 Once a link between a ZohoCRM Contact and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.